Learner2707/internship-project-/README.md

 14/12/2022 (Wednesday)
     => Form Tag : used for creating form in the markup => Form Elements :
-            =>input element: this the tag responsible for showing the input field of different types based on its attribute "type"
+            =>input element: this is the tag responsible for showing the input field of different types based on its attribute "type"
                 => input types:
                     =>text : used for taking text as input =>password: used for taking password as input, characters are not shown